SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/search-templates.md

 | count by latitude, longitude, user
 ```

 For example, your team could use this query to locate “time-travelers”, suspicious users who log in from two different geographical areas in an impossibly short amount of time, like New York and California within a timerange of the last 15 minutes.
 These users don't want to modify the query or look up user ids to user names.
-With parameters we can make a search template that will give your users the drop-downs they need quickly.
+With parameters we can make a search template that will give your users the dropdowns they need quickly.

 First create parameters for `user_name` and `state` to eliminate the manual entries joeX and CA: